 Motocross ATV Tires

-ATV motocross is usually an all man made course.
+ATV motocross is usually an all-man-made course.
 The soil is loose, so you would want a tire that has stiff knobs to help you get through corners.
-But you also want a spaced out tread pattern to help with grip during acceleration.
+But you also want a spaced-out tread pattern to help with grip during acceleration.

 Mud ATV Tires

 These types of tires usually have deeper lugs than most of the others.
-Mud tires need to give you traction in the worst case scenarios.
+Mud tires need to give you traction in the worst-case scenarios.
 The tires have these big knobs on them which help dig you out of mud or snow.
-They will get you through more muddy areas than an all terrain tire will.
+They will get you through more muddy areas than an all-terrain tire will.
+These Interco Swamp Lite ATV Tires are just plain cool looking.
+They are 6-ply tires and come as a pair.
+Be sure you get the right size for your wheels.

 Sand ATV Tires

 Sand tires are only really needed if you plan on riding in the dunes.
 Which by the way is a blast, it’s worth trying out.
-Usually the rear wheels will be like paddles to push you through the sand, and the front wheels will be smooth except for a rib down the center for steering.
+Usually, the rear wheels will be like paddles to push you through the sand, and the front wheels will be smooth except for a rib down the center for steering.

 When Do You Need New Tires?

 How do you know when you need to replace your ATV tires?
 There’s no point wasting money on new tires until you need to right?
-Usually you’ll be able to feel the tires getting worn out.
+Usually, you’ll be able to feel the tires getting worn out.
 You might notice your tires not gripping as well as they used to.
 You can tell when taking corners that the back end may be sliding out more than it used to and things like that.

 Tires usually last about five years, so if you’ve had them for four or five years it might be time to have a look at them.
-Tires should look dark black, after you wipe the dirt off them.
+Tires should look dark black after you wipe the dirt off them.
 Old tires will have the knobs rounding down, which reduces grip.
 And they will look weathered and faded, either from the sun or because they are old.

 If you notice any cracking in the rubber, you might need new tires.
-The tires rubber material gets dried out and cracks over time weakening the tire.
+The tire’s rubber material gets dried out and cracks over time weakening the tire.

-TIP: Keep your tires inflated to the proper psi, that will help your tires last longer and your quad will handle better.
+Keep your tires inflated to the proper psi, that will help your tires last longer and your quad will handle better.
 A good standard ATV tire pressure is around 5 psi for normal riders.
 If you want to learn more about tire pressure or even customize your tire pressure to fit your style of riding check out the ATV Tire Pressure article here.

 ATV Wheels